magic142/magic_SerialMIDI/README.md

 # Serial to MIDI Bridge v0.4 by magic142

-This project is a Serial to MIDI Bridge application that converts serial port data into MIDI messages and can route two serial inputs to different MIDI buses simultaneously.
+This project is a Serial to MIDI Bridge application that converts serial port data into MIDI messages and can route three serial inputs to different MIDI buses simultaneously.
+It can be used with projects like biodata sonification or DIY MIDI controllers.
 It uses Python and the `mido` library to send MIDI messages to a selected MIDI output device.
 The application is controlled via a simple GUI built with Tkinter.

 ## Features